 - Paint Sprayer – the Wagner FLEXiO 3000 is perfect for this job.
 You will see below why.

 - Primer meant for outdoors.
-I used this grey primer because I was planning to paint a deep dark color.
+I used this gray primer because I was planning to paint a deep dark color.
 You can use a white primer if you plan on painting a light color.

 - Exterior grade paint.
 Be sure to get a good quality paint that will last and be durable through all the seasons.
 I definitely don’t want the deep teal fading because that would not look good!